-I agree to operate within the VFC program in a manner intended to avoid fraud a and "abuse" as defined in the Medicaid regulations at 42 CFR § 455.2, and for the 10.
-Fraud: is an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to himself or some other person.
-It includes any act that constitutes fraud under applicable federal or state law.
-Abuse: provider practices that are inconsistent with sound fiscal, business, or me unnecessary cost to the Medicaid program, (and/or including actions that result immunization program, a health insurance company, or a patient); or in reimbur medically necessary or that fail to meet professionally recognized standards for h in an unnecessary cost to the resement for services that are not 11. practices that result in unnecessary cost to the Medicaid program.
-It will participate in VFC program compliance site visits including unannounced visits, and other educational opportunities associated with VFC program requirements.
-12. For providers with a signed deputization Memorandum of Understanding betwee Carolina Immunization Program to serve underinsured VFC-eligible children, I a a) Include "underinsured" as a VFC eligibility category during the screenine b) Vaccinate "walk-in" VFC-eligible underinsured children; and c) Report required usage data Note: "Walk-in" in this context refers to any underinsured child who presents requesting a vaccin does not mean that a provider must serve underinsured patients without an appointment.
-If a prov appointment to receive immunizations then the policy would apply to underinsured patients as well agree to: ng for VFC eligibility at every visit; ne; not just established patients.
-"Walk-in" rider's office policy is for all patients to make an 13.
-For pharmacies, urgent care, or school located vaccine clinics, I agree to: a) Vaccinate all "walk-in" VFC-eligible children and b) Will not refuse to vaccinate VFC-eligible children based on a parent's inability to pay the administration fee 14.
+I agree to operate within the VFC program in a manner intended to avoid fraud and "abuse" as defined in the Medicaid regulations at 42 CFR § 455.2, and for the 10.
+Fraud: is an intentional deception or misrepresentation made by a person with t result in some unauthorized benefit to himself or some other person.
+It includes applicable federal or state law.
+Abuse: provider practices that are inconsistent with sound fiscal, business, or munnecessary cost to the Medicaid program, (and/or including actions that result immunization program, a health insurance company, or a patient); or in reimburedically necessary or that fail to meet professionally recognized standards for practices that result in unnecessary cost to the Medicaid program. t in an unnecessary cost to the ursement for services that are not 11.
+I will participate in VFC program compliance site visits including unannounced opportunities associated with VFC program requirements. visits, and other educational 12.
+For providers with a signed deputization Memorandum of Understanding betw Carolina Immunization Program to serve underinsured VFC-eligible children, I a) Include "underinsured" as a VFC eligibility category during the screening by Vaccinate "walk-in" VFC-eligible underinsured children; and c) Report required usage data Note: "Walk-in" in this context refers to any underinsured child who presents requesting a vaccing does not mean that a provider must serve underinsured patients without an appointment.
+If a provider must serve underinsured patients without an appointment as well appointment to receive immunizations then the policy would apply to underinsured patients as well apply to underinsured patients as w I agree to: ing for VFC eligibility at every visit; ine; not just established patients.
+"Walk-in" wider's office policy is for all patients to make an 13.
+For pharmacies, urgent care, or school located vaccine clinics, I agree to: a) Vaccinate all "walk-in" VFC-eligible children and b) Will not refuse to vaccinate VFC-eligible children based on a parent's in Note: "Walk-in" refers to any VFC eligible child who presents requesting a vaccine; not not mean that a provider must serve VFC patients without an appointment.
+If a provide an appointment to receive immunizations, then the policy would apply to VFC patients t just established patients.
+"Walk-in" does er's office policy is for all patients to make 14.
 I agree to replace vaccine purchased with federal funds (VFC, 317) that are deem negligence on a dose-for-dose basis.
-15. I understand this facility or the North Carolina Immunization Program may term choose to terminate this agreement, I will properly return any unused federal va Carolina Immunization Program.
-0 By signing this form, I certify on behalf of myself and all immunization providers in this facility, I have read and agree to the Vaccines for Children enrollment requirements listed above and understand I am accountable (and each listed provider is individually accountable) for compliance with these requirements.
-Medical Director or Equivalent (e.g. Local Health Director) Name: Sign nature: Date:
+15. I understand this facility or the North Carolina Immunization Program may term choose to terminate this agreement, I will properly return any unused federal va- Carolina Immunization Program.
+9 agre igning this form, I certify on behalf of myself and all immunization providers e to the Vaccines for Children enrollment requirements listed above and un listed provider is individually accountable) for compliance with these requi nderstand I am accountable (and Med dical Director or Equivalent (e.g. Local Health Director) Name: Sign nature: Date: